Updated: May 5, 2022

 Ticket “types” identify new feature requests, bugs, and general tasks and have a four-step workflow for all tickets — Open, In Progress, Ready to QA, Resolved.

-The Agile approach minimises risk, as there is never a time when developers do not have a clear direction, and they can never be more than five days into developing any one feature before it is reviewed or goes through a round of QA with the client.
+The Agile project management approach minimises risk, as there is never a time when website developers do not have a clear direction, and they can never be more than five days into project development of one feature before it is reviewed or goes through a round of QA with the client and project team.

 Agree on a Content Delivery Date